Info Source 2024 : Library and Archives Canada

 Description:

 Includes records related to the acquisition, arrangement and description of a national collection reflecting political, social, economic and cultural life in Canada.
-Records comprise information concerning private archives and special collections, such as literary archives, including children's literature; rare books; music archives; sound recordings and moving images; art and photography; science and technology; labour, economic and political records; records of Governors General, judges of the Supreme Court, the Federal Court and its predecessor courts; senior public servants (including diplomats and senior military officers); and ministerial records (including records of Canada's Prime Ministers, Cabinet Ministers, Members of Parliament, Senators and national political parties).
-Also includes records pertaining to accessioning, intellectual arrangement, description, the creation of finding aids, the preparation of user guides, terms and conditions for transfer, purchases and donations, archival appraisals monetary evaluation, loans, quality assurance, and the creation and maintenance of databases and other electronic systems for managing the collections.
+Records comprise information concerning private archives and special collections, such as literary archives, including children’s literature; rare books; music archives; sound recordings and moving images; art and photography; science and technology; labour, economic and political records; records of Parliament, Governors General, judges of the Supreme Court, the Federal Court and its predecessor courts; senior public servants (including diplomats and senior military officers); and ministerial records (including records of Canada’s prime ministers, cabinet ministers, members of Parliament, senators and national political parties).
+Also includes records pertaining to accessioning, intellectual arrangement, description, the creation of finding aids, the preparation of user guides, terms and conditions for transfer, purchases and donations, archival appraisals monetary evaluation, loans, quality assurance, and the creation and maintenance of databases, as well as other electronic systems for managing the collections.

 Transfer agreements, inventories, finding aids, memoranda of understanding, accession records, archival appraisal reports and supporting documentation, monetary evaluation reports, etc.